joshi-stuff/joshi/README.md

 If you fix the bug, feel free to send a pull request so that I can merge.

-If you need a new feature and want to send a pull request for it, file an issue first to see if it fits.
-Beware that I want to keep the tool simple and very opinionated on what is implemented and what isn't, being **simplicity and lack of dependencies** the main mantra, so don't get too fancy 😅.
+If you need a new feature and want to send a pull request for it, file an issue first to see if it fits in the product.
+Beware that I want to keep the tool simple and very opinionated on what it is supposed to do and how to do it, being **simplicity and lack of dependencies** the main mantra, so don't get too fancy 😅.

 In any case, `joshi` provides support for invoking any shared library (`.so` files) so there's nothing you can't do even if the core of the product doesn't